 This not only alerts you, but it also does the intruder, as the intruder approaches your vehicle, there will be a flashing green light that increases in brightness as they approach, notifying them of their being watched.

 This Car Camera is setting a trend in the tech world.

 It is a pretty smart thing to invest in a dual dash cam, but that doesn’t mean that all dual dash cams are expensive.
 The makers of this dual dash cam help give drivers protection for their cars without making them dip their hands too far into their pockets.

 There are other benefits than it being a low-priced dash cam.
 It has a compact size that fits just great in front of your car’s rear view mirror.
 This feature doesn’t disturb any windshield visibility.
 This cam has a 1080p full video recording at 30fps and it has the ability to overwrite footages once the memory card reaches capacity.

 Best feature-rich dual dash cam

-If you are looking for the most advanced dash cam on the market, well, the Lukas LK-7950 WD is the one for you.
-Yes, the name is a mouthful, but this dash cam has some innovative features that help record videos in high resolution both during the day and at night.
+If you are looking for the most advanced dash car camera on the market, well, the Lukas LK-7950 WD is the one for you.
+Yes, the name is a mouthful, but this dual dash cam has some innovative features that help record videos in high resolution both during the day and at night.

-With its two cameras (both front and rear) recording video at 1080p, Sony Exmor IMX322 sensors in each lens, and support for two SD cards with up to 256GB in storage space, the Lukas LK-7950 gives you a crystal-clear footage for hours without the need to overlap old video.
+With its dual dash cam (both front and rear) recording video at 1080p full, Sony Exmor IMX322 sensors in each dual lens, and support for two SD cards with up to 256GB in storage space, the Lukas LK-7950 gives you a crystal-clear footage for hours without the need to overlap old video.